pyca/cryptography/docs/limitations.rst

 `Memory wiping`_ is used to protect secret data or key material from attackers with access to uninitialized memory.
-This can be either because the attacker has some kind of local user access or because of other softwares use of uninitialized memory.
+This can be either because the attacker has some kind of local user access or because of how other software uses uninitialized memory.

 Python exposes no API for us to implement this reliably and as such most